epinio/docs/docs/how-to/operator/identity-access/configuring_rancher_sso.md

 keywords: [epinio, kubernetes, rancher, sso, oidc, dex, identity]
 doc-type: [how-to]
 doc-topic: [epinio, customize, operations, rancher, sso]
+doc-persona: [epinio-operator]
 ---

-# Using Rancher as an OIDC Provider for Epinio
+## Using Rancher as an OIDC Provider for Epinio

 Rancher Manager (v2.12+) can act as an OpenID Connect (OIDC) identity provider.
 This guide walks through configuring Rancher as the OIDC issuer and connecting it to Epinio's Dex instance so that users authenticated in Rancher can sign in to Epinio with SSO.